chowhao/unopro/README.md

 ### Introduce

-A command line to program 28cxx eeprom by arduino uno
+A command line tool to program 28cxx series eeprom by arduino uno

-Sometimes, we need to burn file to eeprom, the burn tool like (tl886 ii plus) is expensive, we can make a programmer by ourselves
+Sometimes, we need to burn a binary file to eeprom, the burn tool like (tl886 ii plus) is a little expensive, so we can make a programmer by ourselves

-So, I choose the arduino uno to make a eeprom programmer, this is a command line tool to program 28cxx eeprom chip by arduino uno
+I choose the arduino uno to make a eeprom programmer to program 28cxx series eeprom chip

-It can program the 28c256 eeprom chip right now !!!
+It can program the 28c256 eeprom chip perfectly right now !!!

 #### First Part (Hardware)